fdgonzal/Polygraph-Audio-Sync/README.md

 If you use this repository or the associated dataset in your research, please cite it as follows:

-González-Martínez, F. D., Torre-Cruz, J., Carabias-Orti, J. J., Canadas-Quesada, F. J., Ranilla, J., & Lamrini H. Laarbi, L. (2024).
-Polygraph and Audio Synchronization applied to Apnea Event Analysis based on Non-negative Matrix Factorization. *Multimedia Tools and Applications*.
+González-Martínez, F. D., Torre-Cruz, J., Carabias-Orti, J. J., Canadas-Quesada, F. J., Salvador-Navarro, A. A., Ranilla, J., & Lamrini H. Laarbi, L. (2024).
+"Polygraph and Audio Synchronization applied to Apnea Event Analysis based on Non-negative Matrix Factorization". *Multimedia Tools and Applications*.
 Status - Under Review.

 ---